shaunduncan/helga/README.rst

   logs should be written.
 A new directory will be created for each channel in which the bot resides, so if this is set to '/foo/bar' logs for channel '#baz' will be created in '/foo/bar/#baz'. (default: '.logs')
+- ``CHANNEL_LOGGING_HIDE_CHANNELS``: A list of channel names (either with or without a '#' prefix) that will be hidden in the channel log browser web ui.
+They will still be accessible via direct URL access, but they will not immediately be shown on the full channel list.
 - ``NICK``: The default nick of the bot instance (default: 'helga')
 - ``CHANNELS``: A list of channels to automatically join.
 You can specify either a single channel name or a two-tuple of channel name, and password (default: ['#bots'])